cse110-fa22-group3/cse110-fa22-group3/README.md

 ## Project

-A webpage for roommates to simplify to-do lists, bill dividing, remembering information, etc. in a dorm or apartment.
+A web page for roommates to simplify to-do lists, bill dividing, remembering information, etc. in a dorm or apartment.

 https://cse110-fa22-group3.github.io/cse110-fa22-group3/